hamza121star/tech-companies-in-pakistan/README.md

 ### Resources for interviews

+#### For coding interviews
 - [Cracking the coding Interview](http://www.crackingthecodinginterview.com/) - Considered the #1 book for preparing for any coding interview.
 A gem of a book for any software engineer who intend to solve frequently asked questions in interviews, or seeking to brush up their data structure concept.
 - [Leetcode](https://leetcode.com/) - Once you've cracked the 189 questions from CTCI, Leetcode is the next useful resource where you can solve coding questions ranging from easy difficulty to hard.
-You can definitely aim to polish You should definitely start
+You can definitely aim to polish your coding skills with this tool and get the upper edge in technical interviews.

+#### For UX, Product Design & web/mobile accessibility
 - [Solving Product Design Interviews](https://productdesigninterview.com/) - This book is considered among the best ones to crack the product design interview.
+- [The Design of Everyday Things] (http://www.nixdell.com/classes/HCI-and-Design-Spring-2017/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf) - If you're seriously interested in the Human-Computer Interaction domain, this is the book to start your journey into this space.
+The book is a good mix of theoretical and practical ideas which the author eloquently explains.
+- [Don't Make Me Think] (http://www.scottsdevelopers.com/dont-make-me-think-revisited.pdf) - A concisely written book that touches upon key concepts of usability, device accessibility and interaction design without going very deep.

 ---